 Join PhD alumni and faculty for a conversation on preparing to go on the faculty job market.
 Panelists will share advice and discuss their own experiences of being job applicants as well as search committee members on the other side of the process.
 Topics discussed will include evaluating readiness to apply for tenure-track jobs, gaining insights into how search committees evaluate candidates through the lens of tenure and promotion, and acquiring professional development for academic success.

-Ekta Khurana, PhD, Assistant Professor, Weill Cornell Medical College (Computational Biophysics ’08)
+- Ekta Khurana, PhD, Associate Professor, Weill Cornell Medical College (Computational Biophysics ’08)

 Tuesday, August 10

 10am – 11am: Putting Together Your CV and Cover Letter Workshop

 Register here: https://upenn.joinhandshake.com/events/786153

 How long should a CV be?
 How do you tailor cover letters for different institutions?
 This workshop will provide an overview of best practices for writing your CV and cover letter.
 We’ll discuss the different sections of a CV as well as the structure and content of cover letters for tenure-track job applications.
 We’ll also address ways that candidates can customize both documents for a range of institutions.